ICI3D/ICI3D.github.io/futures/index.md

 * Brainstorming in groups
 * Consolidation and draft list

-9:30-10:30

 10:30-11	Morning break

-* What needs development?
-What needs revision / updating?
-* What are priorities for the remaining time?

 11:00-12:30	Funding discussion 1 -> tasks and teams
 * Brainstorming grant opportunities and grant components